Liaojiajia1996/Liaojiajia1996.github.io/index.md

 - Human behaviour change
 - Ecosystem Services

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focuses on the integration and analysis of big data in enhancing the management of nation park.
+My interests are on the **Big Data** and its applications in **Tourism Economy**.
+By leveraging advanced data analytics, I aim to understand and optimize the interaction between human activities and the environment, particularly in the context of urban tourism and park utilization.
+This approach seeks to demonstrate the significant role of nation park in enhancing societal well-being through both ecological and economic lenses.
 <br>

 ---